Home>Technology and Computers>How To Find Geodes

 Examining any exposed cross-sections or fractures of the rock can offer valuable insights.
 Look for indications of a cavity or hollow space within the rock, which may be visible as a void or a concentric pattern.
 The presence of a crystalline lining or the glimpse of vibrant crystals peeking through the fractured surface confirms the geode's identity.

-Read more: How To Find The Base Of A Triangle
+Read more: How To Find Critical Points

 Professional Verification